Anomali: History

-Anomali was founded in 2013 under the name ThreatStream, by Hugh Njemanze, Greg Martin and Tom Reilly.
+Anomali was founded in 2013 under the name ThreatStream, by Greg Martin and Colby DeRodeff.
 At that time, the company's products provided filtering and customization options to give companies visibility into indicators of compromise (IOCs).
+In 2013, the company launched the first version of ThreatStream, a threat intelligence platform (TIP), uses different sources to track known threats, monitor and detect security breaches.

 In 2016, company rebranded as Anomali and introduced new products and a new approach to threat intelligence.
-This included providing SaaS and on-premise platforms that customers could use to upload their logs, and then have Anomali match data against threat intelligence for existing IOCs.
+This included providing SaaS and on-premise platforms that customers could use to upload their logs.
+It launched its second product, Anomali, which later became Anomali Match, an enterprise threat detection service that matched data against threat intelligence for existing IOCs.

-In 2013, the company launched the first version of ThreatStream, a threat intelligence platform (TIP), uses different sources to track known threats, monitor and detect security breaches.
-In 2016, when the company became known as Anomali, it launched its second product, Anomali, which later became Anomali Match, an enterprise threat detection solution.

 By 2018, Anomali had received $96.3 million in funding from 11 investors, including Paladin Capital Group, Institutional Venture Partners (IVP), GV (formerly Google Ventures), General Catalyst, Telstra Ventures, and Lumina Capital.
 The company works with government and business organizations such as the Bank of England, Citigroup, and Alaska Airlines.

 In 2019, Anomali introduced Anomali Lens, a web-browser extension that highlights and collects relevant threat data from web pages.
 The data is added to ThreatStream and matched with internal network events using Anomali’s Match platform.
-Since being founded, Anomali has collaborated with partners spanning channel resellers, Managed Security Services Providers (MSSPs), Systems Integrators, and Commercial Threat Intelligence Feed providers to build out the Anomali Preferred Partner Store (Anomali APP Store).
+Since being founded, Anomali has collaborated with partners spanning channel resellers, managed security services providers (MSSPs), systems integrators, and Commercial Threat Intelligence Feed providers to build out the Anomali Preferred Partner Store (Anomali APP Store).
 Anomali has established a collaborative relationship with Microsoft to integrate threat intelligence from ThreatStream with security insights from Microsoft Graph security API.
 This allowed companies to correlate cloud service and network activity with adversary threat information.
 The company also partnered with the National Health Information Sharing and Analysis Center (NH-ISAC) to bring cybersecurity tools and threat intelligence to the healthcare community.

 In March 2021, the company signed a partnership with Netpoleon, a network security distributor.
 This was the company’s first partnership in Australia and New Zealand.
 In January 2022, a distribution agreement was signed with ACA Pacific to reach markets in Singapore, Malaysia, Indonesia, and Thailand.

-In 2021, Anomali joined MITRE Engenuity’s Center for Threat-Informed Defense to collaborate on the Attack Flow Project to better understand adversary behavior and improve defensive capabilities.
-This partnership culminated with the public release of the project in March 2022.

 In March 2022, the company released its Cloud-Native XDR (eXtended Detection and Response) solution.
 It works with Anomali’s threat intelligence and IOC repositories to help companies improve existing security infrastructure.
 It can be integrated with the MITRE ATT&CK framework and other security frameworks.

 That same month, Anomali started its Resilience Partner Program for Global Systems Integrators (GSIs), Value Added Resellers (VARs), Distributors, and service providers.
 The program gives partners simplified access to the Anomali Platform and Cloud-Native XDR.